tomat/react-reflorp/README.md

 # Frontend

-The `@reflorp` decorator corresponds to the `@connect` decorator from `react-refetch`.
+The `@reflorp` decorator corresponds to the `@connect` decorator from react-refetch.

 It takes a function mapping `props` and `context` to entities.

-By default it just injects the available data from the `redux` store.
+By default it just injects the available data from the redux store.
 With `load: true` it will actually go fetch the data from the backend, and keep the component informed about that process.

 The actual data and metadata is enclosed inside the `EntityState` and `EntityListState` abstractions, which are